vuminhtue/SMU_Deep_Learning_Keras/README.md

-# Machine Learning using Python
+# Deep Learing using Python with Keras Library

 This repository generates the corresponding course website based on the original templates from [The Carpentries](https://carpentries.org/).